danielharrell/open-eyes-lect-2017-18/Open.md

 And this perfection of outer sight seems matched, even surpassed, by inner sight.
-For Leontius is able to damn his eyes, in the imperative mood, despite his loss of command over them.
+For Leontius is able to damn his eyes, in the imperative mood, despite his loss of command.
 "Look for yourselves, you evil wretches, take your fill of the beautiful sight."
-His eyes remain his despite their liberation from him, as their becoming unbounded leads not to blindness, but sight; and not unconsciousness of the fact, but recognition of it.
+His eyes remain his despite their liberation from him, as their becoming unbounded leads not to blindness, but to sight; and not unconsciousness of the fact, but recognition of it.
 To stare is still to see, and in this case to see with an acute sense of the boundary breached in seeing.
 This suggests that mere openness can only be as boundless as true openness finally lets it be, lest it escape not merely the bounds of better judgment, but even the bounds of sheer awareness, and become an example of nothingness rather than openness.

 The case of Odysseus suggests the same more dramatically.
 For while the suitors may get through his door, they will not survive his awareness of it, or Penelope's.
-Let the door only open from the outside; it can still be locked from the inside, to help accomplish and contain the slaughter.
+Let his door now only open from the outside; it can still be locked from the inside, to help accomplish and contain the slaughter.
-And again it seems as if mere openness is only as boundless as true openness lets it be, in proof that the truth of openness lies in boundedness, even when the look of openness is boundless.
+And again it seems as if mere openness is only as boundless as true openness finally lets it be, in proof that the truth of openness lies in boundedness, even when the look of openness is boundless.

-We can also see this if we return to our more everyday expressions of awareness.
-On the surface, they express something boundless about it.
-We say our eyes are open to mean we are awake, and this captures how we seem to see *through* our eyes to a whole world outside us.
-We call our eyes *open*, that is, as if they were transparent rather than opaque, provided a medium for sight rather than a boundary, and *carried* us to what we see rather than containing it.

-Yet there is again something figurative in this, and perhaps even false.
-(Revise from here.)
+We can also infer this from our more everyday expressions of awareness.
+For recall how we say our eyes are open, merely to mean we are awake.
+This again captures how we seem to see *through* our eyes to a whole world outside us---as if they were transparent rather than opaque, provided a medium for sight rather than a boundary, and *carried* us to what we see rather than containing it.
+We call our eyes open, in short, as if they were boundless.
+But this is also again figurative, and perhaps even false.
+Our eyes cannot be open just like our eyelids, or even like lidless jars, the eyes of Leontius notwithstanding.
+For open eyes are not like lidless jars.

-Yet if we now press the account in this opposite direction, against all bounds, we risk replacing our partial sense with nonsense.
-For suppose true openness *were* boundless.
-What then makes it definite enough to be something rather than nothing? ---Much less the kind of something with an inside, *open* to the outside?
-Or again, what makes being open possible, if this is not a way of being closed---that is, a way of being definite---that can give being open enough definition in turn, to be something rather than nothing, and the kind of something with an inside, open to the outside?

-To answer this question, we might return to our partial sense, where true openness was bounded, and try to complete it in the same direction, where mere openness proves just as bounded.
-There must be something, then, that confines even the eyes of Leontius.
-And indeed, we compared them before to unbroken jars, as the spectacle of corpses filled them to the brim.
-We could say his eyes are bounded, then, at least along their bottom and sides, so to speak.
-But what about their top?
-For if it is here that eyes are filled, then it is here that eyes are boundless, like a lidless jar.
-Yet open eyes are not like lidless jars.
 They can be poked, injured, even blinded---as if their staying open meant staying intact, even at the top.
 But if they stay intact, then how are they filled?
 How does anything outside, like a corpse, get inside?
 It is here that our earlier account might still provide an answer: for perhaps nothing outside gets inside, if eyes are filled not from without, but from within.
 And they would therefore enclose what they see, whatever it might be. <!--Perhaps put infinite circle suggestion here-->

 This answer is made more plausible by another difference between open eyes and open jars.
 For as we noted before,